Mushroom Pate

-- Mushroom pate is the perfect party appetizer that takes less than one hour to make and can easily be made ahead of time.
+- It’s the perfect party appetizer that takes less than one hour to make.

 - Olive oil